 With The Beirut Art Center, Exposure 2012.

-During several months, Lupo visited skyscrapers under construction, asking the laborers to provide her with a picture taken from the roof-tops.
-Syrian architect Ghiath Al-Jebawi was accompanying these explorations and developing conversations, at a time where tensions around Syrian construction laborers were highly rising.
+During several months, Lupo visited skyscrapers under construction, asking the laborers to provide her with a picture taken from the roof-tops as a tool to open some conversations.
+Syrian architect Ghiath Al-Jebawi was accompanying these explorations and developing dialogues on the situation on the sites, at a time where tensions towards Syrian construction laborers were highly rising.

 The relationship with altitude was at the chore of the performance Readily Reversible.
 Lupo brought blanket and pillow and slept at night in a wire basket hanging from a crane at the 15th floor height of a building under construction.
 The expression ‘readily reversible’ comes from the definition of sleep as ‘readily reversible state of reduced responsiveness to, and interaction with, the environment’.